 To refine your search select Advanced Search to the right of the search box.
 Select the Library Catalog radio button.
 If you are searching for a composer or author change the Any Field dropdown to be Author.

 The Music Collection in the library contains volumes of music, scores, sheet music, etc. Theses are located are in the M collection on N-3.
 To locate a specific composition search the Library Catalog by title of the work, composer, or type of work (e.g., sonata, chorale, etc).
 Use the Advanced Search option.

 Also check out the "Sheet Music/Scores" tab for websites that offer free sheet music.
 This tab also includes publisher and music dealer websites.

-Online resources include online journals, websites, periodical indexes and databases (which may include full-text articles), and electronic books (listed in the library catalog).
+Online resources include subscription databases, online journals, websites, periodical indexes (which may include full-text articles), E-Books, and streaming music and videos.